lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization.md

 an SMS/email authentication code or another type of MFA.
 Because of this, the integrator cannot pull transactions until the security code is provided.

-### Not all of my past transactions are in Odoo, why?
+### Not all of my past transactions are in Konvergo ERP, why?

 For some institutions, transactions can only be fetched up to 3 months in the past.